statichunt/hydrogen-hugo/exampleSite/content/english/elements.md

 ##### Paragraph
 Did you come here for something in particular or just general Riker-bashing?
 And blowing into maximum warp speed, you appeared for an instant to be in two places at once.
 We have a saboteur aboard.
 We know you’re dealing in stolen ore.
 But I wanna talk about the assassination attempt on Lieutenant Worf.
 Could someone survive inside a transporter buffer for 75 years?
 Fate.
 It protects fools, little children, and ships.

+Did you come here for something in particular or just general Riker-bashing?
+And blowing into maximum warp speed, you appeared for an instant to be in two places at once.
+We have a saboteur aboard.
 <hr>

 ##### Emphasis :